garrettmichaelgeorge/dev-ecosystem/README.md

+# Dev Ecosystem

+This is a proof-of-concept for a developer tool ecosystem monorepo, backed by Nix.

-This is an experiment to use [flake-parts](https://flake.parts) as an organizational framework for building out the dev ecosystem.
-I have no idea if it will prove useful.
-Everything in this directory pretends like it is at the top level of a dev ecosystem repo (it is nested in this subdirectory to allow it to coexist alongside the "home-grown" solution.)
+It uses [flake-parts](https://flake.parts) as an organizational framework for building out the dev ecosystem.

+It contains various experiments for establishing conventions that could be used by an organization with varying degrees of familiarity with Nix.